Continuation Betting Strategy in Poker (or C bet)

 Countering a continuation bet

-Reverse engineering is one of the ways in which a player can decide whether he is being played by his opponent.
-The following questions must be raised in order to ascertain that –
+Reverse engineering is how a player can decide whether his opponent is playing him.
+The following questions must be raised to ascertain that –

-a.
-Does he/ she regularly c-bet?
-If so, does his/ her bet warrant a call from your side?
+a. do they regularly c-bet?
+If so, does their bet warrant a call from your side?
 Does your hand permit you to take that call?

 b.
 Is your opponent trying to steal the pot?
 If so, should you raise, call, or fold?